fernandogprieto/fernandogprieto/README.md

 <br />

-Hi, I'm Fernando Gabriel Prieto, a devoted self-taught Aspirant a Certificate Kubernetes Adminstrator and IT Support Specialist freelance from Venezuela with ITIL process experience.
+Hi, I'm Fernando Gabriel Prieto, a devoted self-taught Aspirant a Certificate Kubernetes Adminstrator and IT Support Specialist from Venezuela with ITIL process experience.
 My purpose is to apply a set of practices to optimize the systems development life cycle and provide continuous delivery with high software quality.
 SRE/DevOps.

 I'm an enthusiast an open-source maintainer.
 I looking to collaborate on an open-source community.
 I enjoy how teamwork and shared knowledge happen in this community.